cran-task-views/Omics/Omics.md

     `r pkg("prioGene")` can be used to define disease specific PPI networks and to deduce candidate gene prioritization.
  `r pkg("DiffCorr")` implements a method for identifying pattern changes between 2 experimental conditions in correlation networks.

+-   *Clustering*: \
+    `r pkg("EMMIXgene")` implements a mixture model-based approach for the clustering of microarray expression data and `r pkg("ORIClust")` performs clustering of short time-course or dose-response microarray gene expressions.\
+    `r pkg("OptCirClust")` performs clustering for circular data (like circular DNA or RNA molecules).

 -   *Visualization*:
     `r pkg("BioInsight")` filters and plots the abundance of different RNA biotypes present in a count matrix.
     `r pkg("chromoMap")` provides interactive genomic visualization of the chromosomes or chromosome regions of any living organism.
     `r pkg("seqinr")` provides visualizations for biological sequence (DNA and protein) data. \
     `r pkg("RVA")` is dedicated to visualization of RNA-seq data and especially